TopeAdebayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to create multiple parent directories
+Script to list all files and directories with comma(,)